 How a 3PL like ShipBob makes inventory scanning efficient and easy

 ShipBob’s proprietary technology has inventory management features built in to help support our merchants in creating a proper inventory tracking process.
-We take the stress out of managing your own warehouse and keeping track of inventory by providing the fulfillment infrastructure and technology needed to scale your business.
+We take the stress out of managing your own warehouse and keeping track of inventory by providing the fulfilment infrastructure and technology needed to scale your business.

 “We have access to live inventory management, knowing exactly how many units we have in each location.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.
 ShipBob simplified the entire process for our accountants and for us.”